kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 ![hook workflow](./hooks-workflow.png)

 ::: info
-In general hooks are used to perform background tasks who may slow the request execution process.
+In general hooks are used to perform background tasks which may slow down the request execution process.
 :::

 Examples of hooks usage: